-* Little action as markets await Yellen's Congressional testimony
+* Little action as markets await Yellen's Congressional

 * Dollar holds near two-week lows against a currency basket